CalmDownVal/signal/readme.md

 ```

 Note that the above example has nothing to do with the `AbortController` and
 `AbortSignal` browser APIs.
-However, you could use those for the same purpose,
+However, you could use those for this purpose too!
-too!

 ### Forwarding this